 We work together with Speech and Language Therapists (SLTs) to further communication for pupils as appropriate.

-The team at Welcombe Hills are members of the Community Physiotherapy Team for Warwickshire Primary Care Trust.
-We consist of 2 chartered Physiotherapists and a Technical Instructor.
-We have a Physiotherapy room in school where they are based.
+The school Physiotherapists are members of the Community Physiotherapy Team for South Warwickshire Foundation Trust.
+We consist of Chartered Physiotherapists and Technical Instructors.
+We also have student Physiotherapists on placement with us from University from time to time.

 We have a qualified Play Therapist working in school once a week.
 Play Therapy is all about building a therapeutic relationship using ‘play and creative arts’ to help the pupil to communicate and process difficult feelings and emotions.
 The aim of play therapy being to decrease any behavioural and emotional difficulties that interfere significantly with a child's normal functioning, Less obvious goals include improved verbal expression, ability for self-observation, improved impulse control, more adaptive ways of coping with anxiety and frustration, and improved capacity to trust and to relate to others.